SNAP Benefits in West Virginia: How to Apply and Qualify

 You can find your specific payment date in our West Virginia deposit schedule.

-See West Virginia EBT deposit schedule for 2025
+See West Virginia EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Our guide covers each method for checking your EBT balance.
+Our guide covers each method for checking your EBT balance in more detail.

 Check Your West Virginia EBT Balance